TerminatedCoder/Auto-Hitter/README.md

 </div>

 ## ⚠️ Disclaimer
-> **For Educational and Authorized Testing Purposes Only.** > This tool is designed for developers, penetration testers, and security researchers to test their own systems or systems they have explicit permission to test.
+> **For Educational and Authorized Testing Purposes Only.** This tool is designed for developers, penetration testers, and security researchers to test their own systems or systems they have explicit permission to test.
 The developers assume no liability and are not responsible for any misuse or damage caused by this program.

+---

+## 🎯 Target Compatibility
+> **Important Note:** The current version of this extension's DOM selectors and API interceptors are heavily optimized and hardcoded to operate **exclusively on `checkout.stripe.com`** and Stripe-hosted payment pages.
+It will not automatically trigger or autofill on custom-built forms or other payment gateways (like PayPal, Braintree, etc.) without modifying the source code.

 ---